arale61/MagentoLoginBruteForce/README.md

 ```
 python magentoBf.py -h

-usage: magentoBf.py [-h] [-u U] [-w W] [-max_conc_calls MAX_CONC_CALLS] [-t T] url
+usage: magentoBf.py [-h] [-u U] [-w W] [-m M] [-t T] url

 Yet another Magento login Bruteforce script.

 positional arguments:
   url         The url where the Magento login is located

 options:
   -h, --help  show this help message and exit
-  -u U                  The username to try to brute force the password.
+  -u U        The username to bruteforce the password.
 Defaults to admin
   -w W        The password wordlist fullpath to use
-  -max_conc_calls MAX_CONC_CALLS
-                        Number.
+  -m M        Number.
 Max concurrent calls to try to schedulle.
-Defaults to 200.
+Defaults to 100.
   -t T        Number.
 Time to wait between max concurrent blocks.
-Defaults to 2 secs.
+Defaults to 1 secs.

 ```